o-richard/DSA/README.md

 For example, some data structures are not implemented:

 1. **Arrays** - Most languages have their own implementations of arrays.
 The underlying concept should be understood on how they work, their benefits, resizing concepts etc.
 2. **Hashmaps** - Most langauages have their own implemenation of a hash map where a certain unique key maps to a particular value.
-The underlying concept should be understood on how they work, various hash functions, dealing with hash collisions, benefits etc.
+The underlying concept should be understood on how they work, various hash functions, dealing with hash collisions, benefits etc. **Some concepts on hash functions are covered in [Rabin-Karp Algorithm](robinkarp/README.md)**

 ## Tests